unsoluble/quickscale/README.md

 * Non-GM/Assistant players may use these controls on their own placed templates.

 ### Settings
-There are a couple settings you can adjust:
+There are a few settings you can adjust:

 ![Settings](doc/Settings.png)
 * _Token Scale Randomization Range_ sets the minimum and maximum scale values that tokens will randomize within.